garden-io/garden/docs/reference/commands.md

       # The published artifact identifier, if applicable.
       identifier:

-    # Set to true if the action was not attempted, e.g. if a dependency failed or parameters were incorrect.
+    # Set to true if the action was not attempted, e.g. if a dependency failed.
     aborted:

+    # The duration of the action's execution in msec, if applicable.
+    durationMsec:

-    # Whether the action was succeessful.
+    # Whether the action was succeessfully executed.
     success:

-    # An error message, if the action failed.
+    # An error message, if the action's execution failed.
     error:

+    # The version of the task's inputs, before any resolution or execution happens.
+For action tasks, this will
+    # generally be the unresolved version.
+    inputVersion:

+    # Alias for `inputVersion`.
+The version of the task's inputs, before any resolution or execution happens.
+For
+    # action tasks, this will generally be the unresolved version.
+    version:

+    # A map of values output from the action's execution.
+    outputs:
+      <name>:
 ```

 ### garden run